 The Mercedes Sprinter van is taking over the U.S.

-Have you ever driven a Mercedes Sprinter van?
 As one of the nation’s most popular commercial vans, the Sprinter van just started being manufactured in the U.S. this year.
 From its spacious cargo department to its special blind spot mirrors, the Sprinter van is swiftly stealing the hearts of many Americans.
-Read on to see why the Mercedes Sprinter van is taking over the U.S.

 Made in America

 Sprinter fans, rejoice!
 Although it started out in Germany in 1995, the Mercedes van is now manufactured in South Carolina.
 Even though the Mercedes Sprinter has been produced in South Carolina since 2006, Mercedes-Benz vice president Bernie Glaser revealed that it eventually became “a huge burden” to ship European parts to the states.
 Glaser continued, “the logistics process is a nightmare.”
 However, it was the automobile manufacturer’s only way to avoid the so-called “chicken tax” that international companies pay to create products in America.

 In an effort to compete with other beloved vans such as the Ford Transit, Mercedes invested $500 million to expand its South Carolina factory three years ago.
 In fact, the new Sprinter factory is expected to employ about 1,300 people by next year, which is a huge leap from the 900 people that currently work there.
 Mercedes also plans to hire 600 more locals from North Charleston, South Carolina as well.